 Radically simplifying a feature rich application was a daunting task for a group of former enterprise software designers.
 Again, we needed some outside help, a set of fresh eyes that were good at complex problems and UX.
 Enter the JacksonFish team of Hillel Cooperman and Jenny Lam.
 With Hillel's help we wireframed a 67% reduction in core concepts, menus and workflow steps.
-We threw out a whole set of our former conventions, and ended up with a design that retained most of the key features, and they mapped to Sandy's way of world.
+We threw out a whole set of our former conventions, and ended up with a design that retained most of the key features, and they mapped to Sandy's way of working.

 Jenny took the wireframes, and our description of what we wanted in a user experience, and she made them come alive graphically.
 She helped us meld features into the behavior of the application so that simply navigating about the app coached the user on utility.
 For example, entire rows subtly back-light as the mouse travels over them to signal that Smartsheet is about rows, which differentiates it from classic spreadsheets that are about cells.
 We successfully packed in the features without punishing the user.

 See Evolution of the Smartsheet Brand here